Martin1994/OptimeGBA.io/README.md

 ## Development

-Note: Currently OptimeGBA.io depends on a private branch of [OptimeGBA](https://github.com/Powerlated/OptimeGBA) which vends a library rather than an executable.
+Note: Currently OptimeGBA.io depends on a [forked branch of OptimeGBA](https://github.com/Martin1994/OptimeGBA/tree/corelib) which vends a library rather than an executable.

 Run webpack dev server: